giackperetti/adventofcode2024/README.md

-# adventofcode2024
+# Advent of Code 2024
-Solutions for 2024 Advent Of Code problems
+This repo contains my `Go` solutions to 2024 advent of code problems.